radareorg/radare2-book/first_steps/command_format.md

 For example, `pd 5 @ 0x100000fce` to disassemble 5 instructions at address 0x100000fce.

 Most of the commands offer autocompletion support using `<TAB>` key, for example `s`eek or `f`lags commands.
-It offers autocompletion using the all possible values, taking flag names in this case.
+It offers autocompletion using all possible values, taking flag names in this case.
-Note, that it's possible to see the history of the commands using `!~...` command - it offers a visual mode to scroll through the radare2 command history.
+Note that it is possible to see the history of the commands using the `!~...` command - it offers a visual mode to scroll through the radare2 command history.

 To extend the autocompletion support to handle more commands or enable autocompletion to your own commands defined in core, io plugins you must use the `!!!` command.